 Both Liberation Music Orchestra and Ballad of the Fallen allows each track to gently elide into the next, while the overall ensemble sound on both albums evokes the Spanish village (brass) band tradition.
 Indeed, there are four Spanish folkloric songs from the time of the Civil War on Ballad of the Fallen — “Els Segadors,” “If You Want to Write Me,” “La Pasionaria” and “La Santa Espina.”
 The title track comes from El Salvador, “Grandola Vila Morena” from Portugal, “The People United Will Never Be Defeated” from Chile while “Introduction to the People” and “Too Late” are by Carla Bley and “Silence” is by Haden.
 The latter, with its almost ethereal unisons and Cherry’s improvisation on top is, in its simplicity, humble yet moving while it’s perhaps inevitable that the revolutionary fervour of “The People United” emerges as an album highlight, as moving in its way as “We Shall Overcome,” the final track on Liberation Music Orchestra.
 Both are models of freedom within form, with solos on most tracks using the “time, no changes” principal that seems to elicit the best from each improvisor.

-In Haden’s own modest way, the understated aim of his Liberation Music Orchestra was to represent the unheard voice of oppressed people everywhere and to express solidarity with political movements fighting against totalitarianism.
-Yet even without its political subtext, the collective unity of the music of Ballad of the Fallen — and, of course Liberation Music Orchestra that proceeded it — remain a major achievement in jazz of their respective times.
+In Haden’s own modest way, the aim of his Liberation Music Orchestra was to represent the unheard voice of oppressed people everywhere and to express solidarity with political movements fighting against totalitarianism.
+Yet even without its political subtext, the collective unity of the music of Ballad of the Fallen — and, of course Liberation Music Orchestra — remain a major achievement in jazz of their respective times.
 That they are still able speak to us today, in different yet equally volatile times, is a measure of their universality and their great humanity.